USEPA/useeior/format_specs/Model.md

 #### Phi

 `Phi` is also a `sector x year` matrix and contains in each column `y` producer-to-purchaser price ratios.
+Phi ratios are year-specific ratios in the form of value in producer price/value in purchaser price.

 ```
         years